Bonus checks bounce for 50 Florida teachers due to error - NewsBreak

 Bonus checks bounce for 50 Florida teachers due to error

-TALLAHASSEE, Fla.
-(AP) — Officials say a banking error has caused dozens of Florida teachers to see their state-issued $1,000 bonus checks bounce.
-The Florida Department of Education said Friday that disaster relief payments issued to about 50 of the 176,000 educators who received checks were affected by the JPMorgan Chase error.
-Bank officials say they're working to fix the problem, and any fees incurred will be refunded.www.abcactionnews.com
+A banking error has caused dozens of Florida teachers to see their state-issued $1,000 bonus checks bounce, officials said Friday.

+Disaster relief payments issued to about 50 of the 176,000 educators who received checks were affected by the JPMorgan Chase error, according to a statement from the Florida Department of Education.
+Officials said they’re working to fix the problem.

+“We apologize for any inconvenience this has caused and are working to correct it, including refunding any fees incurred by the recipients as a result,” JPMorgan Chase spokesperson Allison Tobin Reed said in an email.

+State Sen. Jason Pizzo, D-Miami, brought attention to the error Friday morning when he tweeted a photo of a teacher’s return item notice that was received after trying to deposit the check.

 Comments / 0